UofA-HEAG/CTA-Oz-School/Python_Introduction/README.md

 #### Start a Notebook

-* Where necessary, activate a specific conda environment, e.g. for the school: `source activate CTA-Oz`
+* Where necessary, activate a specific conda environment, e.g. for the school: `source activate cta-oz`
 * Start a specific notebook via `jupyter notebook SomeNotebook.ipynb`
 * You can create a new notebook via `File->New->Notebook` and select python 3 or `New->Python 3`.